maartenvanelst/blog/README.md

 This is the Github README for [https://maartenvanelst.github.io/blog/](https://maartenvanelst.github.io/blog/).

-It's built using a slightly modified version of the [minima theme](https://github.com/jekyll/minima).
+It's built using a slightly modified version of a static jekyll site using the [minima theme](https://github.com/jekyll/minima).

 after installing jekyll with bundle run a local preview